 Most students admitted to the program will receive some support.
 Externally-funded candidates will receive a teaching assistantship valued at over $5,000.
 Other top candidates will receive a university scholarship and a teaching assistantship, for a total of over $11,000.
 Others will receive one or two teaching assistantships.
 We can not guarantee funding for all students, but most will receive something.
 SSHRC and OGS award holders should note that the University presently offers top-up funding of a minimum of $10,000 on top of the SSHRC award, in the form of the President's Graduate Scholarship.

-Students complete four term-length courses, two of which are literary studies courses, one of which is an elective, and one of which is designated RCD.
+Students complete four term-length courses, one of which is English 700, one of which is a Rhetoric & Communication Design course, one of which is an elective, and one of which is designated Literary Studies.
 In addition, the student completes a thesis of 80 to 100 pages (20,000 to 25,000 words) or the equivalent in other media.
-It will be an in-depth inquiry into a problem in an area of literary studies.
+It will be an in-depth inquiry into a problem in an area of rhetoric and communication design.
 It may take the form of a long essay, broken into chapters, which poses a research question, situates the question in terms of the current state of knowledge, and proceeds to a possible solution.
 It may also, however, take an unconventional form: for instance, it may involve a 40 page paper on problems in interface design from the point of view of either literary or rhetorical theory, and a designed interface that address the problems and instantiates solutions.
 In either conventional or unconventional form, the thesis project will involve thorough research in secondary materials and proficiency in the technology of the medium chosen and in the methodologies appropriate to the research questions posed.
 It will be supervised by a member of the faculty, and have a second reader who is also a member of faculty, but may belong to a different academic unit than English.
 Students electing to do a thesis must arrange for its supervision, write a proposal (to be submitted February 1) and construct a working bibliography for approval by the department’s graduate committee by the end of the second term of their tenure.
 It is very difficult to complete the program in three terms with a thesis, but students who wish to do so must submit the thesis by August 1 of the year following their admission.